Treatments for Autoimmune and Inflammatory Disorders and Oncology

 Patients are recommended to consume plenty of fresh vegetables and fruits, eat dairy products that are low in fat, eat poultry and fish, brown rice and whole grains.
 Part of the treatment also includes the antioxidants vitamins C and E as well as green tea, which has been shown to have anti-inflammatory characteristics.
 Beta-carotene and selenium are also helpful, so patients are generally advised to take a multi-vitamin supplement each day.

 In severe cases, doctors treat these disorders with corticosteroid drugs, non-steroidal anti-inflammatory drugs, immunosuppressant drugs that stop the immune response and progression of the disease.
 These expensive regiments can quickly drain the budgets of those on a typical US healthcare plan.
-Instead you can use online pharmacy sites like Canadian Pharmacy Link for much cheaper out of the pocket options.
+You can do yourself a favor to learn all about Nootropics to find much cheaper out of the pocket options.
 If you are not fond of drug solutions, sometimes radiation of the lymph nodes is used as well as plasmapheresis, the removal of harmful molecules and cells from the blood.

 Cancer treatment usually involves removal of a tumor through surgery, and follow-up with radiation or chemotherapy is also required for cancers that may not have been completely removed from the body through surgery.
 If the cancer is located in a part of the body that is inoperable, radiation or chemotherapy may be used to treat this disease as well.